SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-10-12-fixing-renv-numpy-issues/index.md

 ---
-title: How to Fix renv Numpy Issues
-authors: sedwardes
-tags: [linux, r, data science]
+author: Sam Edwardes
+date: 2023-10-12
+description: Reticulate is an R library that lets you execute Python code from within R. Recently, I attempted to use reticulate to access numpy from Python.
+Numpy was installed, but I kept getting an error message.
 keywords:
 - r
 - reticulate
 - NumPy
 - Python
-draft: false
+tags:
+- linux
+- r
+- data science
+title: How to Fix renv Numpy Issues
 ---

 [Reticulate](https://github.com/rstudio/reticulate) is an R library that lets you execute Python code from within R. Recently, I attempted to use reticulate to access numpy from Python.
 Numpy was installed, but I kept getting the following message: